replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/05-license-entitlements/assignment.md

 We have three customers defined for Slackernews.
 Right now they all have the default value set for the new field.
-But Geeglo's contract is for 1000 members in it's team.
+But Geeglo's contract is for 1000 members in its team.
 Let's update their license.

 Click on "Customers" then "Geeglo" to bring up Geeglo.
 Bring up "Manage Customer" to edit their license details, including your new field.
 The custom